UNIBusiness Global Trade Issues Conference

 Kristi Zentner is a member of Cozen’s corporate practice and represents clients in general business, supply chain management, and tariff, customs, and trade matters.
 Kristi's primary focus is to draft and negotiate contracts that meet a client's business objectives, with an eye toward avoiding potential disputes and litigation.
 Kristi regularly counsels clients regarding all aspects of import compliance, from classification to valuation, and country of origin designation to marking requirements.
 Kristi helps businesses plan carefully to avoid unexpected duty expenses, as well as assisting importer clients with reasonable care requirements, protests, and Customs audits.

 Please register here by October 23, 2020.
-Pre-registered off-campus participants will receive a parking pass and map prior to the conference.
 This conference is offered free of charge thanks to a grant from the John Deere Foundation and the Bradford Chair in International Business.
 We thank our generous donors.